AryanSinghThakur04/django-hr-dashboard/README.md

 Core Dashboard & Visualizations:-

-I- nteractive UI: A clean, modern, and compact dashboard interface designed for a professional user experience.
+- Interactive UI: A clean, modern, and compact dashboard interface designed for a professional user experience.

 - Key Metric Cards: At-a-glance cards for critical metrics like Total Active Employees, Average Salary, Average Tenure, and Predicted Attrition Risk.

-I- nteractive Filtering: A powerful dropdown menu to filter the entire dashboard by department.
+- Interactive Filtering: A powerful dropdown menu to filter the entire dashboard by department.

 - Multiple Charts: A variety of charts to visualize data from different angles: